-In 2011 I was telling people that the only plugin to buy – of all the plugins out there, not just form plugins – was Gravity Forms.
+In 2011 I was telling people that the only plugin to buy—of all the plugins out there, not just form plugins—was Gravity Forms.
+It was a category creator and winner.
 People told the Ninja Forms folks that there was no room to step into the space.
 And that was a few years ago.

-But if you look at their growth in the last 18 months – just the last 18 months – you’ll see they’ve gone from 200k installs to over 700k active installations.
-For the people who don’t do math in their heads, that’s 350% growth.
+But then you'd have to look at their growth in 2015 & 2016 – years after Gravity Forms had taken that corner of the market.
+In a period of 18 months they went from 200k installs to over 700k active installations.
+That's 350% growth.
 In 18 months!
-Years after people had heard of and were using a competitor’s product.
+Years after people had heard of and were using a competitor's product.

 There's always room for a new and differentiated product.

 When I talk about a second mover advantage, I'm really talking about entering the market after someone else has defined the playing field.
 You might enter right after someone else (a fast follower), or you might enter after several players have arrived (late market entry).